pvlib/pvlib-python/README.md

 We use this library to generate solar power forecasts for TEP, APS, and SVERI utilities, and to perform grid integration and variability studies for SVERI utilities.
 For more information, see [https://forecasting.uaren.org](https://forecasting.uaren.org) and [https://sveri.uaren.org](https://sveri.uaren.org).

 The primary drawback to using this library over the official library is that, well, it's not the official Sandia library.
-If you use this library you need to attribute both UA and Sandia.
 Another drawback is that the structure of this library will look a lot different to people coming from the MATLAB world, which is either a good thing or a bad thing depending on your perspective.
+Keep the following in mind as you consider using or developing pythonic-PVLIB:

+* We hope to keep the projects as similar as possible to make it easier for people to experiment with pythonic-PVLIB.
+* The Sandia repo should be the default repo for the user community.
+* Developers should strongly consider working on the official Sandia repo rather than, or in addition to, pythonic-PVLIB.
+* Reread the above point (...waiting...) before the following (...waiting again...): community contributions in the form of PRs, issues, wikis, docs, tutorials, thoughts, etc are all welcomed and we will try hard to address them in a timely manner.
+* All code contributions must be documented, PEP8 compliant, and python 3 compatible.
+* We're not promising to maintain this repo for any length of time.

-Key differences
+Code differences
 ===============
 Here are some of the major differences between our fork and PVLIB\_Python.
 Note that some of these differences have been resolved in the PVLIB\_Python [develop branch](https://github.com/Sandia-Labs/PVLIB_Python/tree/develop).